ZirconCode/config/readme.md

 My Config Files
 ===

+Note: no longer relevant after switch to arch

 These are my personal config notes, on github, mainly so I have them when I need them again.